isomerpages/moe-xishanpri/_cca/Clubs/Environmental Club.md

 <td rowspan="1" colspan="1">
 <p>Getting their hands dirty for a greener future!
 Our Environment Club members
-create their own self-watering planters, learning how sustainability can start wiht something as simple as a bottle and a seedling.
+create their own self-watering planters, learning how sustainability can start with something as simple as a bottle and a seedling.
 Small steps, big impact!</p>
 </td>
 </tr>